Elementary Grades 1-4

 The first grade curriculum includes all four of the basic arithmetical processes, times tables, writing as the first step to reading, phonics and sight words, literature, nature process stories, Japanese, Spanish, knitting, two and three-dimensional visual arts, crafts, singing, pentatonic flute, eurythmy, and developmental movement.
 Each lesson addresses thinking, feeling, and willing in a way that enlivens both the subjects and the students.
 The schedule is arranged to ensure plenty of free play outside each day, time for eating and rest, and time for experiencing the complexity of healthy social life.
 New Amsterdam students end their school day longing to return the next morning.

 Grades two and three learn together in a mixed-age class in which the themes of polarities, self-development, and our connection with the earth are woven seamlessly and subtly into lessons on topics as various as scales of measurement, stories of personal transformation, long division, and homes and grains from around the world.
 Children of this age are becoming self-aware in a new way, and the curriculum at New Amsterdam leads them to a feeling of confidence in themselves as inhabitants of the earth.

-Practical, hands-on experiences in areas such as farming, carpentry, cooking, and buying and selling provide a rich basis for both the mathematics and language arts curricula.
+For grades one through four, practical, hands-on experiences in areas such as farming, carpentry, cooking, and buying and selling provide a rich basis for both the mathematics and language arts curricula.
 Children create their own textbooks, complete with drawings, diagrams, and text.
 Vocabulary and comprehension is consciously built through repeated exposure to high-level literature as well as the teacher’s own stories, and math skills are developed through activities that encourage pictorial, flexible thinking and creative approaches to problem solving.
 Each child develops the will to face increasing challenges through their daily practice of the arts, physical activity, and project work.